34j/typst-hagaki/lib.typ

   pagebreak(weak: true)
 }

-/// Generate a batch of postcards from the given CSV file.
+/// Generate a batch of address labels for Japanese postcards
+/// with the given information from the CSV file.
 ///
 /// - path (string): The path to the CSV file, e.g., "jyusyoroku.csv".
 /// - lastNameColumn (integer): The column number for the last name, e.g., 0.